Common Questions About Teaching as a Second Career

 Search for a teaching program that fits you

 Second-career teachers are often some of the best teachers in their field.
-Bringing a rich combination of experience and perspective, those who choose teaching as a second career often approach teaching with a contagious enthusiasm that motivates their students and inspires other teachers.
+Bringing a rich combination of experience and perspective, those who choose to teach as a second career often approach teaching with a contagious enthusiasm that motivates their students and inspires other teachers.

 How to start teaching as a second career

 When you decide on teaching as a second career, the idea of pursuing an entirely different career may seem daunting.
 But we’ve put together a comprehensive guide that tells you exactly how to become a teacher.
 You will still need to satisfy state teacher certification requirements.
 While this often means going back to school, many states have alternative teacher certification procedures that can help get you in the classroom quicker than you think.

 Alternative Teacher Certification

 Nearly all states offer alternate teacher certification programs for people thinking about teaching as a second career.
 Many people already have a bachelor’s degree in the subject they want to teach, but lack the required teacher-education courses for certification.

 Alternative teacher certification requirements vary by state but often include an accelerated post-baccalaureate program, a student-teaching component and the successful completion of certain tests or interviews.
 So if you’ve already graduated from college and have experience in the field you’d like to teach, pursuing alternative certification can be a quicker way to begin teaching as a second career.

 Provisional Teacher Certification